 Empty Seats = Fans Don’t Care?

-Excuse me but why would you need a TV when the game going on live IN YOUR SEAT?
+Excuse me, but why would you need a TV when the game is going on live IN YOUR SEAT?
 Countless times during the “hot” games the club seat section is like a ghost town.
-The defense is calling for the fans to cheer to drown out Peyton Manning and we have a bunch of pansies sippin on wine in the a/c.
-Its ridiculous.
+The defense is calling for the fans to cheer to drown out Peyton Manning and we have a bunch of pansies sippin on wine in the A/C. Its ridiculous.
 Give these clowns seats in the upper deck if they don’t want to actually watch a LIVE game.

 Empty seats give off the impression that the “fans don’t care”.

-And football is not alone, take Yankee stadium that was built around corporate seating so much so that the quantity of general seats available for purchase are actually less, LESS than the previous stadium that was built dozens of years ago.
+And football is not alone.
+Take Yankee stadium which was built around corporate seating – so much so that the quantity of general seats available for purchase are actually LESS than the previous stadium that was built dozens of years ago.

 The below picture says it all.